IN THIS ARTICLE

 - Turn Compass Calibration ON.

-PIX4Dcatch is available in the English language.
+PIX4Dcatch is available in the English and Japanese languages.